CSGS Research

 Firearms use and regulation in the 18th and 19th centuries: Modeling the Application of Historical Methods for Law and Policy in the Bruen Era

-With the support of an $830,000 grant from Arnold Ventures, CSGS has hired two postdoctoral researchers, Brennan Gardner Rivas and Evan Turiano, both with U.S. History PhDs, for a two-year, in-depth study of 18th and 19th century firearms laws and culture.
-In spring 2024, they began studying the interrelationships of people, places, and arms across five diverse states (CA, CT, MS, OH, OK).
-The primary objective of the project is to create a field guide for judges and others interested in this area of study.
+With the support of an $830,000 grant from Arnold Ventures, CSGS hired postdoctoral researchers Brennan Gardner Rivas, Evan Turiano, and Joseph Stoltz for a two-year, in-depth study of 18th and 19th century firearms laws and culture.
+Starting in 2024, they studied interrelationships of people, places, and arms across five diverse states (CA, CT, MS, OH, OK).
+The primary objective of the project is to create field guides for judges and others interested in this area of study.
 The project also promises to enrich historical understanding of the changing contexts, uses, and public attitudes towards firearms through data collection and analysis of archival and primary sources.

 Engineering Safety into U.S. Firearms, 1750-2010: Inventions, Manufacturers, Outcomes, and Implications